MikeOuroumis/advanced-typescript-tutorial/README.md

   in order.
 Each module builds on knowledge from the previous ones.
 - **Feedback Loop**: Use your IDE’s TypeScript integration to get immediate feedback on the code you write or modify.

-## Community and Contributions

-Got improvements or additional examples?
-Feel free to fork this repository, make your changes, and submit a pull request.
-We love collaborative improvement and believe that teaching is a great way to solidify knowledge.
-Join the community and help us make this resource better!

 Thank you for choosing this tutorial to advance your TypeScript skills.
 Happy coding!